 2.1 Premiums of Unitised with-profits policies are invested in the with-profits fund; units are allocated to policies as premiums are paid (and in some cases may be cancelled to meet expense charges and the cost of life cover or other benefits).
 Bonuses are additions to the benefits payable on with-profits policies and usually take one of two forms: annual (or regular or reversionary) bonuses which are added throughout the policy term and final (or terminal) bonuses which (if payable) are only added at the date of a pay-out.
 Annual bonuses are declared in the form of daily increases in the price of with-profits units.

-Policies are split into two types Type G and Type NG.
-Type G policies have conditions which allow for the unit value to be guaranteed and the policy contract provides such details.
-Type NG policies do not have any unit value guarantees.
+Policies may have conditions which allow for the unit value to be guaranteed and the policy contract provides such details.
 If units are paid out at a date or in circumstances when the unit price is not guaranteed then the value of units may be reduced if the underlying market value of the assets in the fund is lower than the unit value.
 But, where the underlying market value of the fund is higher, a final bonus may be payable expressed as an increase in unit value as at the claim date.